 Our Excel table would then look like this with the VLOOKUP formula in column F:

 You’ll notice in the formula bar above there are ‘$’ signs around the reference to the table H2:I9.
-This is called an absolute reference and it allows us to quickly copy the formula down column F without Excel dynamically updating the table range as we copy.
+This is called an absolute reference.
+Absolute references allow us to quickly copy the formula down column F without Excel dynamically updating the table range as we copy.

 How can we make this VLOOKUP formula even better?

-Assuming the end result of our example exercise is to actually calculate the commission $ amount, we could make this formula even better by doing this in one step in column F. Let’s say commission is calculated as Total $k x Commission %, our formula in cell F2 would read:
+By calculating the commission $ amount in one step in column F. Let’s say commission is calculated as Total $k x Commission %, our formula in cell F2 would read:

 And in seconds we can have hundreds of calculations done!